Slade Gorton: 1986

-Gorton was narrowly defeated by former Congressman and Carter administration Transportation Secretary Brock Adams.
+Gorton was narrowly defeated by former U.S. Representative and United States Secretary of Transportation Brock Adams.

 1988

-Gorton ran for the state's other Senate seat, which was being vacated by political ally Dan Evans, in 1988 and won, defeating liberal Congressman Mike Lowry by a narrow margin.
+Gorton ran for the state's other Senate seat, which was being vacated by political ally Daniel J. Evans, in 1988 and won, defeating liberal Congressman Mike Lowry by a narrow margin.

 In the Senate, Gorton had a moderate-to-conservative voting record, and was derided for what some perceived as strong hostility towards Native tribes.
 His reelection strategy centered on running up high vote totals in areas outside of left-leaning King County (home to Seattle).

 1994

 In 1994, Gorton repeated the process, defeating then-King County Councilman Ron Sims by 56% to 44%.
-He was an influential member of the U.S. Senate Armed Services Committee as he was the only member of the committee during his tenure to have reached a senior command rank in the uniformed services (USAF).
+He was an influential member of the United States Senate Committee on Armed Services as he was the only member of the committee during his tenure to have reached a senior command rank in the uniformed services (USAF).

 Gorton campaigned in Oregon for Gordon H. Smith and his successful 1996 Senate run.

-In 1999, Gorton was among ten Republican senators who voted against the charge of perjury during Clinton's impeachment, although he voted for Clinton's conviction on the charge of obstruction of justice.
+In 1999, Gorton was among ten Republican senators who voted against the charge of perjury during the Impeachment of Bill Clinton, although he voted for Clinton's conviction on the charge of obstruction of justice.